 - 2 teaspoons vanilla extract

-- 2 -1 ounce bottles red food coloring
+- 2 bottles red food coloring 1-ounce each

-- 2- 8 ounce packages cream cheese at room temperature
+- 2 packages cream cheese 8 ounces each, at room temperature

 - 1 cup butter or margarine, at room temperature

-- In a medium bowl, stir together flour, cocoa powder, baking soda, and salt.5 cups all-purpose flour, 2 teaspoons unsweetened cocoa powder, 2 teaspoons baking soda, 2 teaspoons salt
+- In a medium bowl, stir together the flour, cocoa powder, baking soda, and salt.5 cups all-purpose flour, 2 teaspoons unsweetened cocoa powder, 2 teaspoons baking soda, 2 teaspoons salt

-- In a separate large mixing bowl, mix together sugar, buttermilk, oil, eggs, and vinegar.
-Add the dry mixture to the wet mixture and beat on medium speed until well blended.3 cups granulated sugar, 2 cups buttermilk, 3 cups vegetable oil, 4 eggs, 2 teaspoons vinegar
+- In a separate large bowl, mix together the sugar, buttermilk, oil, eggs, and vinegar.
+Add the dry ingredients to the wet ingredients and beat on medium speed until well blended.3 cups granulated sugar, 2 cups buttermilk, 3 cups vegetable oil, 4 eggs, 2 teaspoons vinegar

-- Add vanilla and entire bottle of red food coloring to batter and mix again on low speed until well blended and uniform in color.2 teaspoons vanilla extract, 2 bottles red food coloring
+- Add the vanilla and the entire bottle of red food coloring to the cake batter and mix again on low speed until well blended and uniform in color.2 teaspoons vanilla extract, 2 bottles red food coloring

-- Spray 22 mini loaf pans with Crisco® cooking spray (see post for exact pan size).
-Place pans on baking sheets and add 1/2 cup of batter to each pan.
+- Spray mini loaf pans with Crisco® cooking spray (see post for exact pan size).
+Place pans on baking sheets and add 1 cup of cake batter to each pan.

-- Bake at 350 for 18-22 minutes, or until center springs back when pressed lightly with finger.
-Allow to cool completely before icing.
+- Bake at 350 for 20 to 23 minutes, or until the center springs back when pressed lightly with a finger.
+Allow the cakes to cool completely before icing.

-- Cream together cream cheese and butter.
-Add sugar and vanilla and beat with electric mixer until smooth and creamy, scraping down sides as needed.
+- Cream together the cream cheese and butter.
+Add the sugar and vanilla and beat with an electric mixer until smooth and creamy, scraping down sides as needed.
 Ice the cooled cakes.2 packages cream cheese, 1 cup butter, 2 pounds confectioner's sugar, 2 teaspoons vanilla extract

-- Can be left at room temp but I love it refrigerated!
+- Can be left at room temperature but I love them refrigerated!